-The teaching phase consists of 10 individual training lessons with the dog and an additional 2 lessons with the owner.
-At the completion of these 12 lessons, the dog and owner can advance to the next training phase.
+The teaching phase consists of 10 lessons: 9 lessons with the dog and 1 lesson with the owner.
+At the completion of these 10 lessons, the dog and owner can advance to the next training phase.

 During the proofing phase we increase the strength of the dog’s habit by asking him to perform in unusual, difficult circumstances.
 The dog learns to generalize the lessons he has learned, applying them to other situations.
 He learns to respond off-leash, to voice commands or hand signals, from short and long distances.
 We also work on improving reaction time and reliability of execution.

 These 6 lessons take place in a nearby park, dog run or on the street, progressively adding more distractions.
 At this stage, most of the handling is done by the owner and her full cooperation is essential.

 During the maintenance phase commands are reinforced and practiced over time, in more and more complex situations, until the owner is confident in her own ability to undertake regular training exercises.

 Every dog requires regular practice of the commands learned in order to maintain optimal obedience, and we encourage clients to view training as a lifelong process.

 For this reason, we recommend weekly maintenance sessions with one of our trainers for at least one to three months after completion of the proofing phase.